On the number of binary quadratic forms having discriminant $1-4p$, $p$ prime: Abstract

 \section{Abstract}

 In this paper we obtain an asymptotic formula for the number of $\SL_2(\bZ)$-equivalence classes of positive definite binary quadratic forms over $\bZ$ having bounded discriminant $\Delta = 1-4p$, with $p$ a prime.
-This extends work of the first named author and has an application in counting simple $(4a+1)$-knots of genus one.
+We also give a random Euler product model for the distribution of Hurwitz class numbers, which is supported by our formula.